Linda Teplin: Research

 Teplin is currently the Principal Investigator of the Northwestern Juvenile Project, the first large-scale epidemiological longitudinal study of mental health needs and outcomes of youth after detention.
 The project has tracked and conducted up to 13 follow-up interviews with a sample of 1,829 randomly selected youth who had been arrested and detained between 1995 and 1998.
 Articles have addressed psychiatric disorders, substance abuse, firearm victimization, trauma, HIV/AIDS, mortality, and psychosocial outcomes such as employment, educational attainment, and parenting.
-Entering detention, 74% females and 66% had at least one psychiatric disorder.
+Entering detention, 74% females and 66% males had at least one psychiatric disorder.
 Of these, most participants had one or more comorbid disorders.
 Long-term outcomes were also poor for many of the participants.
-By twelve years after detention, only half of the original cohort had earned high school degrees or equivalent, three quarters of the sample had been reincarcerated at least once in an adulty facility, and over 90% had one or more substance use disorder.
+By 12 years after detention, only half of the original cohort had earned high school degrees or equivalent, three quarters of the sample had been reincarcerated at least once in an adult facility, and over 90% had one or more substance use disorders.
 Racial and ethnic differences contradicted modern stereotypes: Non-Hispanic white detainees had more than 30 times the odds of having an addiction to a hard drug such as cocaine or heroin compared to Black detainees.
 Death rates were far greater than in the general population.
 By 16 years after detention, 120 (6.6%) participants had died, nearly all violently; over a quarter had been injured or killed by firearms.
 By 25 years after detention, 88 (4.8%) had died from firearm injuries alone.
 This death rate is over four times that of the general population for Black males and over three times that of the general population for Hispanic males.

 Teplin is also the Principal Investigator of Next Generation, where she studies the original participants of the Northwestern Juvenile Project and their children.
-She is studying the consequences parent’s incarceration on their children and intergenerational patterns of substance use disorders, firearm victimization, firearm perpetration, and delinquency.
+She is studying the consequences parent's incarceration on their children and intergenerational patterns of substance use disorders, firearm victimization, firearm perpetration, and delinquency.
+The newest sub-study, Consequences of Incarceration on Health, Age-Related Conditions, and Risk Factors for ADRD, is funded by the National Institutes of Health (the National Institute on Aging).
+It is the first comprehensive study of how the dose of incarceration—frequency and duration of stays, type of facility (juvenile detention, jail, prison), age(s), and recency—affects health, age-related conditions, and risk factors for Alzheimer's disease and related dementias.